 Experts do not fully understand what causes the abnormal brain activity that leads to absence seizures.
 Absence seizures are believed to have a genetic component, and certain factors may increase the risk of seizures.
 Common factors that increase a person’s risk of developing or triggering absence seizures include:

 Speak with your doctor if your child experiences any symptoms of absence seizures.
 During the medical visit, you will be asked about your child’s overall health, medications, symptoms, pre-existing medical conditions, and family health history.
 The doctor may also ask about any social isolation, learning difficulties, or behavioral problems.
-If your doctor suspects seizures, they will likely refer you to a neurologist who can conduct further testing, including electroencephalogram (EEG) i and other types of exams.
+If your doctor suspects seizures, they will likely refer you to a neurologist who can conduct further testing, including electroencephalogram (EEG) and other types of exams.

-Ans a test used to diagnose seizures.
+An EEG is a test used to diagnose seizures.
 Electrodes are placed onto your child’s scalp, and their brain activity is recorded in spikes and waves.
 A neurologist can distinguish normal versus abnormal brain activity and diagnose an absence seizure.
 An EEG is typically the first tool used to confirm an absence seizure diagnosis.

 Further testing may sometimes be needed to rule out other medical conditions.
 These tests include: